BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: BOFA: Bridge-layer Orthogonal Fusion for Adaptation

 \subsection{Discussion of BOFA}

 In summary, BOFA's methodology rests on three synergistic components.
-First, we perform lightweight fine-tuning exclusively on CLIP's existing cross-modal bridge-layer, avoiding additional parameters.
-Second, to protect past knowledge, we apply proposed orthogonal low-rank fusion to constrain this bridge-layer's updates, ensuring they lie within an Orthogonal Safe Subspace that minimizes interference.
-Finally, we enhance classification accuracy using data-driven cross-modal hybrid prototypes.
-This integrated design is highly memory-efficient.
-Its primary storage cost stems from maintaining the cumulative scatter matrix ($\mathbb{R}^{d_o \times d_o}$), as well as storing both the mean high-dimensional feature for each class and the auxiliary classifiers (each requiring $|\mathcal{Y}| \cdot d_o$ in total).
+First, its core feature adaptation is confined to CLIP's existing bridge-layer, avoiding external adaptation modules.
+Second, to protect past knowledge, our proposed orthogonal low-rank fusion constrains this layer's updates to an Orthogonal Safe Subspace that minimizes interference.
+Finally, we enhance classification accuracy using {data-driven hybrid prototypes}, which are deployed within a {hierarchical strategy that employs auxiliary classifiers} to mitigate inter-class confusion.This integrated design is highly parameter-efficient.
+Its primary storage overhead stems from the cumulative scatter matrix ($\mathbb{R}^{d_o \times d_o}$), the mean high-dimensional feature for each class ($|\mathcal{Y}| \times d_o$), and the lightweight auxiliary classifiers.
 This is a significant improvement over methods requiring data replay like PROOF~\cite{zhou2023learning} or large per-class covariance matrices (approx. $|\mathcal{Y}| \cdot d^2$) like RAPF~\cite{huang2024class}.
-Crucially, since no external modules are added, BOFA preserves the original inference cost of CLIP, making it a practical and efficient solution for class-incremental learning.
-A detailed cost analysis and the pseudocode can be found in the Appendix.
+Crucially, by keeping the {core inference path of CLIP unaltered}, BOFA remains a practical and highly scalable solution for CIL.
+A detailed cost analysis and pseudocode can be found in the extended version.